prokube/docs/installcli.md

 2. Type `geode` and hit Enter.
 If CLI was installed correctly, you should see the CLI help displaying its version and commands.

+## Adding CLI to PATH

+> :warning: Note: this section is for MacOS.

+1. Open up Terminal

+2. Run - chmod +x /Users/Shared/Geode/bin/geode

+3. Then run - export PATH="/Users/Shared/Geode/bin:${PATH}"

+## Making sure it works

+1. Open up Terminal

+2. Type `geode` and hit Enter.
+If CLI was installed correctly, you should see the CLI help displaying its version and commands.